What is the real purpose of a leader? To control a situation? To prevent “people problems”? To resolve issues?

 It All Starts With You

-There are many people involved in making leadership work but in reality, IT ALL STARTS WITH YOU.
-Are you willing to fine-tune your habits to get the results you want, to be more successful than you ever thought you could be?
+There are many people involved in making leadership work, but in reality, IT ALL STARTS WITH YOU.
+Are you willing to fine-tune your habits to get the results you want, and to be more successful than you ever thought you could be?

-When you realize that you are the only person that you can control and stop trying to control others, it feels great!
+It feels great when you realize that you are the only person you can control and stop trying to control others, it feels great!
 You will have more energy and patience while dramatically reducing the amount of stress in your life.

 What Keeps People from Being Leaders?